-The plant terminated the manufacture of polyvinyl chloride resins in March 2008, and therefore the amount of release and transfer of PRTR1-regulated substances declined in fiscal 2008 to less than one-tenth the amount of the previous year.
-As part of the initiative to achieve zero emissions2, the plant has newly installed equipment to collect organic solvents used in the manufacturing process and plans to reduce the amount used in stages going forward.
+The plant terminated the manufacture of polyvinyl chloride resins in March 2008, and therefore the amount of emissions and transfer of PRTR^{1}-regulated substances declined in fiscal 2008 to less than one-tenth the amount of the previous year.
+As part of the initiative to achieve zero emissions^{2}, the plant has newly installed equipment to collect organic solvents used in the manufacturing process and plans to reduce the amount used in stages going forward.

-- 1. Pollutant Release and Transfer Register

-- A database of hazardous chemical substances released into the environment and transferred off-site in waste.
-It provides the public with important information such as where and how much pollutants are being released and transferred.
+A database of hazardous chemical substances released into the environment and transferred off-site in waste.
+It provides the public with important information such as where and how much pollutants are being emitted and transferred.

-- 2. Zero emissions